russdaygh/russdaygh/README.md

 I've worked with organisations and clients across a range of industries and tech stacks, solving all sorts of problems!

 ### Expertise
-Whilst I am happy solving problems with any technology I would boldly claim to be expert in the following:
+Whilst I am happy solving problems with any technology I would brazenly claim to be expert in the following:
 - AWS (IAM, EC2, EKS, ECS, and more!)
 - Terraform
 - GitHub Actions